 The Mansfield field is located in DeSoto Parish Louisiana and produces from the Haynesville shale between 12,250 and 12,350 feet.
 We own interests in 17 wells (4.6 net to us) and operate four of these wells.
-During 2011 we drilled six (0.5 net to us) Haynesville shale horizontal wells and completed six wells (2.2 net to us) that were drilled but not completed in 2010 in this field.
-Our proved reserves in this field of 25.1 Bcfe represent approximately 2% of our reserves.
-During December 2011, net daily production attributable to our interest for this field averaged 9 MMcf of natural gas.
-In 2012, we plan to drill three (0.6 net to us) horizontal Haynesville or Bossier shale wells.
+Our proved reserves in this field of 8.6 Bcfe represent approximately 1% of our total reserves.
+During December 2012, net daily production attributable to our interest for this field averaged 4 MMcf of natural gas.
+In 2013, we plan to drill two (0.4 net to us) horizontal Haynesville shale wells in this field.